Interplay of Nonsmoothness, Time Delay, and Stochasticity in Turning Dynamics: Conclusion

 \section{Conclusion}

 This study proposes a model of an orthogonal metal cutting process combining regenerative, nonsmooth frictional, and stochastic effects.
 The role of nonsmooth friction in modelling the cutting system and predicting its stability is demonstrated through stability lobe diagrams obtained from a numerical continuation scheme.
 The proposed stochastic model demonstrates noise-induced transitions between stable fixed-point cutting and sticking limit-cycle oscillations associated with chatter vibrations.
+The erosion of the stability region, when stochasticity due to correlated noise is present, is obtained and compared with the deterministic stability boundary.
 Stochastic\textit{ P-bifurcations} as well as \textit{D-bifurcations }are observed to occur in the vicinity of the bi-stable region in the parameter space when the depth of cut is varied.
 The occurrence of \textit{P-bifurcations} is numerically quantified by a sudden expansion of the area under the \textit{j-pdf} at a designated level of probability, as the bifurcation parameter is varied.
 This area is numerically computed using the kernel density estimates.
-Lyapunov exponents are computed in the weak sense by evaluating the growth rates of perturbations using the first statistical moment, specifically the ensemble-averaged expectation.
+The influence of varying time-delay in the stochastic machining model is studied as well.
+Lyapunov exponents are computed in the weak sense by evaluating the growth rates of perturbations using the first statistical moment, specifically the ensemble-averaged expectations.
 The results of the stochastic bifurcation study revealed that the \textit{P-bifurcations} and \textit{D-bifurcations }occur at two distinct values of the parameter space. \textit{P-bifurcation} occurred when the depth of cut was 0.54 $mm$, whereas the\textit{ D-bifurcation} occurred when the depth of cut was 0.53 $mm$, despite being computationally computed at the same step size of 0.001.
+A similar discrepancy within the values of $\pm 15 \, RPM$ was also observed when the spindle speed is varied.
 This indicates that even though, in the averaged sense, the Lyapunov exponents can be negative, there could be a non-zero probability with which the orbit instantaneously transits to the other attractor.

 Additionally, stability analysis of the stochastic attractors is carried out via two approaches, namely, basin stability and entropy measures.
 The basin stability analysis was carried out by considering history functions as sums of multiple harmonics generated via Fourier series expansions to incorporate the waviness of the initial workpiece surface and tool vibrations.
 The results of this analysis revealed that controlling chatter vibration is strongly linked to the magnitude of the initial tool vibrations.
 When the initial tool displacement constraint parameter was set to $\beta<4$, the system maintained stable cutting regardless of the other constraint parameter, $\alpha$, which is related to the workpiece surface.
 For values $\beta\ge4$, the chance of entering the chatter zone increased by $25\%$ to $100\%$ depending on the parameter value $\alpha$ and the number of basis functions of the Fourier series.
 Various entropy measures, namely, Shannon entropy, conditional entropy, permutation entropy, approximate entropy, sample entropy, and fuzzy entropy, were systematically evaluated across varying depths of cut values from 0.2 to 1.2 $mm$.
 Each measure captured distinct facets of system complexity.
 It was observed that entropy values tend to be higher in the noisy fixed-point regime than in the noisy limit-cycle regime, highlighting an inherent periodicity within the chatter-dominated behavior.